 Longiflorum hybrids come from species native to Japan and Taiwan and feature long trumpets of white or pale pastel shades.

 The highly fragrant, outward facing flowers are five to seven inches long with 12 to 15 flowers per stem and grow two to three feet high.

 Plants bloom in mid to late summer and are hardy in Zones 4 to 8.
 The familiar Easter lily, L. longiflorum, blooms in early spring only because it is forced.

 An excellent cut flower, these hybrids multiply rapidly and make a good addition to perennial beds while dwarf varieties are ideal for containers.

 ‘White Heaven’ has pure white, trumpet-shaped flowers with a light yellow center and a delicate sweet fragrance.

-Blooming in early summer, with 3-6 delicate flowers on the 2- to 3-feet tall stems, ‘White Heaven’ is ideal for container growing.
+Blooming in early summer, with three to six delicate flowers on the two- to three-feet-tall stems, ‘White Heaven’ is ideal for container growing.